TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: #1

 We consider the one-dimensional Allen--Cahn equation on the space--time domain $[-1,1]\times[0,1]$.
 The solution $u(x,t)$ satisfies

 with periodic boundary conditions in space.
 The reference solution is generated using the Chebfun package~\cite{chebfun} with $512$ Fourier modes and a time-step size of $10^{-6}$.

 In several prior works~\cite{PINN, PirateNet, wang2025gradient}, the Allen--Cahn equation is initialized with $u(x,0) = x^2 \cos(\pi x)$, which is incompatible with periodic boundary conditions.
+Although the initial value matches on the boundary, its spatial derivatives do not.
 This mismatch introduces an $L^\infty$ error of order $10^{-3}$ near the initial time, with the largest error occurring near $t=0$.
-Consequently, all methods incur a relative $L^2$-error of order $10^{-5}$--$10^{-6}$ regardless of their approximation accuracy, resulting in an artificial error floor.
-In this regime, accuracy comparisons among different methods become uninformative.
+Consequently, all methods incur a relative $L^2$-error of order $10^{-5}$--$10^{-6}$ regardless of their approximation performance, resulting in an artificial error floor.
+In this regime, solution error comparisons among different methods become uninformative.
 To avoid this issue, we adopt the periodic-compatible initial condition above.

 \appsubsection{Klein-Gordon Equation}

 We consider the two-dimensional Klein--Gordon equation on the space--time domain $[-1,1]\times[-1,1]\times[0,10]$.
 The solution $u(x,y,t)$ satisfies

 where $f$ denotes a source term and $u_{\mathrm{bc}}$ specifies the boundary condition.
 The exact solution is given by